realzza/web-project-design/schedule.md

   - Node requires that you use the Command Line Interface on your PC.
 If you don't have much experience with the command line outside of this course, please do one of the following tutorials:
   - [A Beginner's Guide to Using the Mac Terminal](https://www.makeuseof.com/tag/beginners-guide-mac-terminal/)
   - [A Beginner's Guide to the Windows Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/)
+  - And both mac and pc users might find [This video on command line basics](https://www.linkedin.com/learning-login/share?account=77842946&forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fprogramming-foundations-version-control-with-git%2Fcommand-line-basics%3Ftrk%3Dshare_video_url%26shareId%3DOapZMWnNQ22YHqTI5YSh4Q%253D%253D) useful.
+    - This is from [a longer series on using Github](https://www.linkedin.com/learning-login/share?account=77842946&forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fprogramming-foundations-version-control-with-git%3Ftrk%3Dshare_ent_url%26shareId%3DOapZMWnNQ22YHqTI5YSh4Q%253D%253D) for version control that may also be helpful if you're new to Git, which we will use to help us get Node-based apps up on the web.

-  We'll be making extensive use of the Terminal available within VS Code
+  We'll also be making extensive use of the Terminal available within VS Code.
+The commands will be the same.

   - Optional, rn: Eventually, you'll also need accounts with the following services if you don't already have them - [Github](https://github.com/) for version control.
 You'll also need the [Github CLI](https://cli.github.com/) for pushing to Github from terminal.
-I'f you've already completed the above steps for installing Node with homebrew, you can simply <code>$ brew install gh</code> in your terminal
+I'f you've already completed the above steps for installing Node with homebrew, you can simply <code>$ brew install gh</code> in your terminal to install the Github CLI.
   - [Heroku](http://heroku.com), a cloud based app platform, and a simple way to host applications built with Node.js.
 And, you'll need the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), which you can also install with Homebrew in the terminal

     **Node is a JavaScript runtime that allows us to run JS code outside of the browser context for server-side application development**